 • 14:30 Welcome

-• 14:35 Invited Talk: Rogelio Cardona-Rivera — Planning for the Design of Experiences
+• 14:35 Invited Talk: Rogelio Cardona-Rivera (University of Utah) — Planning for the Design of Experiences

 • 15:20 Papers (Planning-based Tools for Games):